vlstill/presentations/memics2015/pres.md

 \divine{} model checker:

-*   verification of C & C++ parallel programs
+*   automated detection of bugs in parallel C++ programs

+*   verification of assertion/memory safety, LTL specification

 *   using LLVM bitcode
     *   kind of an assembler produced by compilers, such as `clang`

-*   parallelism using `pthreads` or C++ standard threads

-*   supports large portions of C & C++ standard library
+*   supports large portions of C++ standard library

-*   verification of assertion/memory safety, LTL specification

 *   verification of largely unmodified code